Jane Claire Marks: Research

 Marks studies food web ecology and river restoration.
 Her work evaluates how trees and aquatic organisms influence the flows of carbon and nutrients in rivers and through the land-water system.
 Her work challenges the idea that rapidly decomposing leaves promote energy transfer up the food chain, instead showing that leaves that decompose more slowly increase energy transfer to higher trophic levels.
 Marks is also known for her work about tradeoffs around dam removal, such as the benefit of restoring fish habitat compared to the cost of releasing loads of accumulated sediments, sometimes contaminated, work that has been highlighted in the popular press.
-Marks’ research has demonstrated that the removal of the hydropower dam in Fossil Creek, Arizona, enhanced river photosynthesis, travertine deposition, and native fish abundance.
+Her research has demonstrated that the removal of the hydropower dam in Fossil Creek, Arizona, enhanced river photosynthesis, travertine deposition, and native fish abundance.
 Marks has also showed how ecological processes are central to the recovery of river ecosystems from impoundment, water diversion, and the invasion of non-native species to watersheds.

 Outreach, film, and activism

 Marks was featured as the lead scientist in the PBS documentary, A River Reborn: The Restoration of Fossil Creek, narrated by actor Ted Danson.
 This film describes how environmental advocates, scientists, and a major utility came together to restore a river.
 Marks co-produced the video documentary Parched: The Art of Water in the Southwest, and was advising scientist for the art exhibit of the same name in which nine Arizona-based artists created new works exploring social, cultural, and ecological tensions around water scarcity in the American Southwest.

 Marks has been involved in efforts to promote racial justice, environmental responsibility, and human rights.
 From 2009-2012, Marks served as Director of the Martin-Springer Institute, which attends to the experiences of the Holocaust to relate them to today’s concerns, crises, and conflicts.
 Under Marks’ leadership, MSI hosted speaker series for Holocaust Remembrance Day, including Spike Lee, Winona LaDuke and Cornel West.
-As MSI Director, Marks hosted a public debate and promoted an open-letter contesting Arizona’s controversial immigration bill, SB 1070, of which many of the controversial provisions were later struck down by the Supreme Court.
+As MSI Director, Marks hosted a public debate and promoted an open letter contesting Arizona’s controversial immigration bill, SB 1070, of which many of the controversial provisions were later struck down by the Supreme Court.